 Children may have special educational needs either throughout their school career or at any time during their school career.
 Our curriculum planning and assessment for children with special educational needs and disabilities takes account of the type and extent of the difficulty experienced by the child.

-You can download our SEN Policy here
+You can download our SEND Policy from the Policies tab of this website.

 This plan has been written to meet the requirements of school to carry out accessibility planning for disabled pupils as stated in the Equality Act 2010 and the SEND code of practice 2014.